The roar of the crowd on game day. We can’t wait to experience the energy and excitement of live sports again. There’s nothing else like it.

 How do you handle those situations?

-The skills for enforcing these policies are the same as the ones you use to keep fans in organized lines while they wait for concessions, for example, or to keep things from getting too rowdy in the family section.
+The skills for enforcing these policies are the same as the ones you use to keep fans in organized lines while they wait for concessions, for example, or to keep things from getting too rowdy in the student section.

 You can translate those same skills to train your team to enforce social distancing as well.
 It’s a good opportunity to re-train your staff on all health & safety protocols.
 Find the right balance between over-enforcing: you still want fans to have fun, and there will inevitably be some minor errors as we all adjust to the new rules.